 Interview with Meeghan Mousaw, Certified Special Education Reading Teacher and Education Blogger

-Special Education is not a field for the faint of heart—it requires education and training, patience, and a passion for helping students succeed in difficult situations.
+Special Education is not a field for the faint of heart—it requires education and training, patience, and a passion for helping students succeed in challenging situations.
 But according to Meeghan Mousaw, a Certified Special Education Reading Teacher, the potential rewards more than make up for the many challenges.
 In fact, working with children with disabilities was part of what inspired her to co-found her own company—a free online reading program for kids of all ages and abilities.

 Mousaw’s education background includes earning a Bachelor of Business Administration, a Masters in Special Education and a Special Education Certificate.
 After completing her undergrad degree, Mousaw found herself working in an unfulfilling job as a computer programmer—and she decided that she wanted to pursue a career that would really make a difference.
 So she returned to school to earn her graduate degree and certificate and found her true calling working with students who have special education needs.